You Plan to Fail If Your Wellness Practice Has No Strategy in Competitive Markets

 Blogs, videos, social media posts, and email campaigns all work together to engage your audience.

-Plan your content around your audience’s interests and your business goals.
+Plan your content around your client’s interests and your business goals.

-Hot tip here: Don’t be creating content just to advertise yourself.
-Content is FOR YOUR AUDIENCE.
+Tip: Don’t be creating content just to advertise yourself.
+Content is FOR YOUR CLIENTS.

 Think “How can I give my target audience value” - in fact, that’s what I’m doing RIGHT now - for you.